 Northern Community Mediation (NCM) was one of three Citizen Dispute Resolution Program (CDRP) centers in the state of Michigan that participated in a pilot project relating to Restorative Practices (RP) in schools.
 This collaborative effort included the State Court Administrative Office (SCAO), Western Michigan University, Boyne City High School and Pellston High School.

-Ed Cole served as the RP coordinator at Pellston High School, and Jim Raber as the RP Coordinator in Boyne City High School.
-Their role was to be proactive by intervening as soon as conflicts that involve students arise.
-By using facilitative mediation techniques, Ed and Jim helped the students themselves resolve their conflicts.
+In each of the two high schools, there was a RP Coordinator, whose role was to be proactive by intervening as soon as conflicts that involve students arise.
+By using facilitative mediation techniques, the RP Coordinators helped the students themselves resolve their conflicts.
 As a result, the schools maintained a less punitive approach to discipline and more of a positive problem solving atmosphere.

 NCM began participating in this pilot project in January 2017.
 The grant ran through June 2018.
-Although the funding for the project is no longer available, Boyne City High School has continued with the program.
-It is the desire of NCM to locate funding so that a Restorative Practices Coordinator could be hired in other schools.
-Additionally, NCM is available to any of the schools within the Charlevoix-Emmet Intermediate School District service area to facilitate restorative practices training.
+Although the funding for the project was no longer available, Boyne City High School continued with the program.
+Unfortunately, school funding was drastically reduced as a result of COVID-19.
+Hence, the RP Coordinator’s position had to be eliminated.
+It is the desire of NCM to locate funding so that the RP Coordinator could be re-hired at Boyne City High School, but also so that RP Coordinators could be hired in other high schools within the Charlevoix-Emmet Intermediate School District service area.

 Restorative Practices Report on School Truancy & Suspensions